-We will treat your patients with the compassion, understanding and personal attention that you want and they deserve.
-Though these are difficult problems, we embrace these patients, validate their symptoms, and assure them that their symptoms are real and not “in their head”.
+I will treat your patients with the compassion, understanding and personal attention that you want and that they deserve.
+Though these are difficult problems, I embrace these patients, validate their symptoms, and assure them that their symptoms are real and not “in their head”.

-These philosophies have helped me improve the quality of life for thousands of patients who have suffered from painful orofacial conditions.
-My practice can make a difference for those suffering needlessly, and you can be assured that we will make every effort to help your patients on the road to recovery.
+This philosophy has helped me improve the quality of life for thousands of patients who have suffered from painful orofacial conditions.
+My practice can make a difference for those suffering needlessly and you can be assured that I will make every effort to help your patients on the road to recovery.

 I am available for speaking engagements and lectures around the country.
 Feel free to contact me if your study group, practice, or class would benefit from a presentation about TMD, facial pain, dental sleep problems, or the pros and cons of treating jaw problems with Botox®.